Pros: Energetic engine; ample cargo capacity; unique styling; plenty of technology features

 What’s New: The 2013 xB receives new front and rear bumpers, minor interior trim changes and an optional BeSpoke premium audio system with mobile app integration.

 When it comes to pure utility, nothing beats a box.
-That's really what keeps the 2013 Scion xB relevant.
+That’s really what keeps the 2013 Scion xB relevant.
 Its squared-off shape gives it almost as much cargo capacity as a midsize crossover SUV.
 As such, if your next vehicle needs to have a killer cargo van mode, the xB merits close consideration.
+See the 2013 Scion xB models for sale near you

 But stay tuned, because this pony has more than one trick.
 The 2.4-liter engine, for example, was basically borrowed from the previous-generation Camry, so it’s a lot of motor for a small vehicle.
 And despite its advancing age, the xB has stayed current in the technology department, offering cool stereos and plenty of neat smartphone connectivity features.